Shubhamrawat5/apple-playlist-downloader/lyrics_module/README.md

 npm install
 pip3 install -r requirements.txt
 ```
-Set the playlist link at the 'url' variable.
+Set the playlist link at the 'url' variable in the file 'apple_playlist.js'

 Get the playlists tracks and copy them into your clipboard :

 ```